Hyundai Ioniq 5 review: running costs & insurance

 It's not the cheapest car to insure, but the Ioniq 5 is predicted to hold its value well and will cost a pittance to run as a company car

-As with any electric car, running costs for the Hyundai Ioniq 5 are generally low – but can vary depending on how and when you charge it, with home charging almost invariably working out cheaper than using public points.
-Servicing should be cheaper and less frequent than for a combustion-engined car, but insurance groups are on the high side – more so than other Hyundai electric models.
+As with any electric car, running costs for the Hyundai Ioniq 5 are generally low – but that can vary depending on how and when you charge it, with topping up from your own wallbox at home almost invariably working out cheaper than using public charging points.
+Servicing should be cheaper, too, and less frequent than for a combustion-engined car, plus company-car drivers will enjoy the 2% Benefit-in-Kind (BiK) rate the Ioniq 5 attracts until at least April 2024, which promises big savings compared to an equivalent petrol or diesel model.

 Hyundai Ioniq 5 insurance group

-Exact service intervals and costs for the Ioniq 5 have yet to be nailed down, however Hyundai does offer service plans so its customers can spread the cost of regular maintenance with affordable monthly payments.
+The Ioniq 5 only needs to be serviced once every two years or after 20,000 miles, whichever comes first.
+Hyundai offers service plans so its customers can spread the cost of regular maintenance with affordable monthly payments.
 The exact cost varies depending on the duration of the plan and your anticipated annual mileage.
-A quote can be obtained from Hyundai's official website
+A quote can be obtained from Hyundai's website if you provide your car’s registration number.

-For the moment, all electric cars, regardless of list price, attract zero road tax in the UK, saving Ioniq 5 drivers a useful few hundred quid a year.
+For the moment, all electric cars, regardless of list price, are zero-rated for road tax (VED) in the UK, saving Ioniq 5 drivers a useful few hundred quid a year.
+From 2025, however, electric-car owners in the UK will have to pay road tax.

-According to CDL Vehicle Information Services (CDL VIS) data from August 2021, the Ioniq 5 is projected to retain from around 53 to 57% of its new list price after three years or 36,000 miles on the road, depending on exact specification.
-The variant with the strongest predicted residuals is the entry-level SE Connect, retaining 57.85% of its £37,000 list price in that period.
-The range-topping Ultimate fares least well in percentage terms, retaining 53.46% of its near-£46,500 list price.
+According to CDL Vehicle Information Services (CDL VIS) data from June 2022, the Ioniq 5 is projected to retain from around 51 to 57% of its new list price after three years or 36,000 miles on the road, depending on exact specification.
+The variant with the strongest predicted residuals is the entry-level SE Connect, retaining 57.04% of its list price in that period.
+The range-topping Namsan Edition fares least well in percentage terms, retaining 51.42% of its approximately £46,500 list price.

 In This Review